pulumi/registry/themes/default/content/registry/packages/azuread/installation-configuration.md

 ### Configuring Authorization Tokens

-Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi:
+Once the credentials are obtained, there are two ways to communicate your authorization tokens to Pulumi:

 1. Set the environment variables `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET` and `ARM_TENANT_ID` respectively